Premature atrial contraction (premature atrial beat / complex): ECG & clinical implications

 A premature atrial contraction will most likely also depolarize the sinoatrial node and reset its clock.
 It will usually take some time for the impulse to travel from the ectopic focus to the sinoatrial node.
 Once the impulse has reset the sinoatrial node, the next sinus impulse will be discharged one normal sinus period from that time point.
 Hence, the interval between the premature beat and the next sinus beat will be equal to the time it takes for the impulse to travel to the sinoatrial node plus one sinus period.
 As evident in Figure 4, this means that the sinus beat after the premature beat will also occur earlier than expected (because the sinus node was discharged earlier than expected).
 The term incomplete compensatory pause implies that the interval between the sinus beats before and after the premature beat is less than two sinus periods (Figure 4).

 A compensatory pause implies that the sinus beat after the premature beat occurs on schedule, such that there is two sinus cycles (2 RR intervals) between the beats before and after the premature beat.
-This is the hallmark of ventricular premature beats (discussed in the next article).
+This is the hallmark of ventricular premature beats.

 Variants of premature atrial contractions